CMU-18740/gem5-tutorial/part1/part1_2_cache_config.md

     tgts_per_mshr = 20
 ```

-Here, we are setting some of the parameters of the BaseCache that do not
+Here, we are setting some of the parameters of the `Cache` that do not
 have default values.
 To see all of the possible configuration options,
 and to find which are required and which are optional, you have to look
 at the source code of the SimObject.
-In this case, we are using
-BaseCache.

-We have extended `BaseCache` and set most of the parameters that do not
+We have extended `Cache` and set most of the parameters that do not
-have default values in the `BaseCache` SimObject.
+have default values in the `Cache` SimObject.
 Next, let's two more
 sub-classes of L1Cache, an L1DCache and L1ICache

 ```python